hellojialee/OffsetGuided/README.md

    Python=3.6, Pytorch>1.0, Nvidia Apex and other packages needed.

-2. Download the COCO dataset.
+2. Download the COCO dataset and CrowdPose dataset.

 3. Download the pre-trained models via: [GoogleDrive](https://drive.google.com/drive/folders/1jG87NBm_wXKgKJh-VLkVkJTIV7vyiz1P?usp=sharing).

 4. Change the paths in the code according to your environment.

 5. Refer to the docs `cli-help-evaluate.txt`,`cli-help-train_dist.txt` to know the hypter-parameter settings and more info of this project.

+6. Full project is to be released.